mattyoung101/tamara/papers/proposal_draft/proposal_draft.typ

 to the fact that the voter circuits may not themselves be perfectly reliable, and is important to note for FPGA and ASIC designs which may instantiate hundreds or potentially thousands of modules.

-TODO more literature
+#TODO("more background literature")

+== Single Event Upsets (SEUs)
+#TODO("more literature defining probabilities of SEUs on ASICs/FPGAs in space")

+#TODO("also consider talking about rad-hardened CMOS processes for ASICs")

+== Post-synthesis automated TMR
 Recognising that prior literature focused mostly around manual or theoretical TMR, and the limitations of a manual approach, #cite(<Johnson2010>, form: "prose") introduced four algorithms for the automatic insertion of TMR voters in a circuit, with a particular focus on timing and area trade-offs.
-Together with the thesis this paper was based on @Johnson2010a, these two publications form the seminal works on automated TMR.
+Together with the thesis this paper was based on @Johnson2010a, these two publications form the seminal works on automated TMR for digital EDA.

 Whilst they provide an excellent design of TMR insertion algorithms, and a very thorough analysis of their area and timing trade-offs, #cite(<Johnson2010>, form: "prose") do not have a rigorous analysis of the